kmorrell27/UpperCrustCatering/themed_menus.md

 ## Taco Bar

-*... everything you need to build your own!*
+*... everything you need to build your own taco bar.
+For parties of 25 or more.*

 **2/person - $9.95 or 3/person - $10.95**

-Minimum 25 people

 ### Standard Taco Bar Includes